terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2024-04-16-Complianalyse.md

 ---
 title: The story behind Schematise and a use-case demonstration
 feature_text: |
-   A deeply layered annotation task for a complex task and I'm only halfway done.
+   A HITL ("Human-in-the-loop") annotation task for a demonstration of legal ontology usage and I'm only halfway done.
 excerpt: |
   "...
 For instance, in a text-classification model trained on Indian laws, one could be assisted by Schematise to categorise which statements represent obligations..."
 date: 2024-04-16